 The provision of correct, accurate and timely export documentation is a critical element in a successful international trade transaction.
 The Edinburgh Chamber of Commerce’s International Division have a vast amount of experience in this area, and are able to assist in guiding companies through the documentation process.

-The International Division offers a full Certification service, and is authorised to issue a range of documents.
+The International Division offers a full Certification service and is authorised to issue and process a range of documents:

 Non Preferential Origin Trade Documents

 Non Preferential Origin Trade Documents are required where the customer or the importing authorities require independent confirmation as to the origin of the goods being imported.
 In themselves these documents may not entitle the importer to claim any reduction in Duty rates or other charges payable on importation, but may help ensure that goods comply with other import regulatory criteria.

 These documents can come in two formats, and can be applied for online: